programble/configru/README.md

 ### Accessing Options

-Configru aims to make accessing configuration values as simple as possible.
-All configuration options can be accessed as methods on the module `Configru`.
+Configuration options can be accessed as methods of the `Configru` module, or `Configru` can be used as a Hash.

 ##### foo.yml
 ```yaml